ls1intum/thesis-template-typst/chapters/06/main.typ

 At the end of each task, we asked the participants if the feature worked for them.
 We compare their confidence to the actual results.

+After the three tasks, we asked the students if they would rate their experience as satisfactory, in what ways they enjoyed the communication feature, and if they have suggestions to improve the experience.
+We therefore differentiate between the functionality and the usability of a feature.

 == Objectives

 #rect(